godbout/kindaVim.docs/README.md

 maybe [watch the videos](https://www.youtube.com/channel/UC3ZP3QFMhNn3ivJgqoEW4Ug) first if you're not sure you wanna read further.

-# WITH WHAT APPS DOES THAT SHIT WORK
+# WHAT APPS DOES THAT SHIT SUPPORT

 * native apps with inputs that support the macOS Accessibility, through its [Accessibility Engine](#user-content-kv-accessibility-strategy). it's text manipulation. so it's like Vim: